zimmermanc6588/mood-tracker/README.md

 https://zimmermanc6588.github.io/mood-tracker/

 ## Contribution
-Made by Marisa Bartelt, Jake Lee, Thomas Bewell and Clarissa Anderson
+Made by LABB.
+Otherwise know as: Jake Lee, Clarissa Anderson, Thomas Bewell and Marisa Bartelt.

 ## Thank you
 Special thanks to our instructor and our TAs who helped us.